 In an age where information is gathered primarily through social networks, a priority for an admissions video must be to make it ‘shareable’, which in practice translates to being memorable.
 A video of this nature will be shared by proud students, alumni and parents alike, enormously expanding the organic reach of your content (alumni being among the most valuable as each has access to a mutually exclusive network).
 Conversely, the talking head archetype often risks being forgettable.
 If every school is producing the same type of video, nobody ends up standing out, providing a golden opportunity for whoever is willing to take that step into this realm of video production, to capture the attention of the prospective students.
 Attention is an extremely valuable commodity in today’s digital media environment and it is imperative that any video respects it by making videos that are interesting, entertaining and worthwhile.

 With substance at the forefront, the way The Film Guys approach filmmaking is to ask the client two questions:

 1. What are your talking points?

 2. What are your objectives?

 When answered, these questions provide us with all the information we need to begin developing a concept.
-The talking points simply refer to all points the school wants to address, all the things they want to get across.
-The objectives, if not obvious already, refer to what the school wants to accomplish with the video.
-It is with these limitations that the creativity begins to flourish.
+The talking points refer to all the things the school wants to get across in the video.
+The objectives refer to what the school wants to accomplish with the video.
+It is with these limitations that creativity begins to flourish.
 Naturally, the term limitation may seem counterintuitive to a creative flow but, to quote Orson Welles, “lack of limitation is the enemy of creativity” and to paraphrase, limitation feeds creativity.
 These boundaries, these talking points and these objectives become the bread and butter of our video productions.